 How To Find Cheap Flights

-The most common questions I get from readers are How do I save money on hotels and How do I save money on flights?
+The most common question I get from readers is How do I find cheap airfares?

 Having a good idea of how the industry works, the different options for buying tickets, and how to get the best deal and cheapest price on a ticket can make the whole experience a fun first step into planning your trip.